collective-soundworks/soundworks-helpers/README.md

 *   Display default initialization screens.
 If you want to change the provided initialization screens, you can import all the helpers directly in your application by doing `npx soundworks --eject-helpers`.
-You can also customise some global syles variables (background-color, text color etc.) in `src/clients/components/css/app.scss`.
+You can also customize some global styles variables (background-color, text color etc.) in `src/clients/components/css/app.scss`.
-    You can also change the default language of the intialization screen by setting, the `launcher.language` property, e.g.:
+    You can also change the default language of the initialization screen by setting, the `launcher.language` property, e.g.:
     `launcher.language = 'fr'`
 *   By default the launcher automatically reloads the client when the socket